haroutp/secure-qa-framework/docs/test-cases.md

     - Session is active
     - User on Inventory page
   - Steps:
-    - Click filter icon at the top right corner under the cart icon to view filter options
+    - Click the sort dropdown at the top right corner.
-      - Name (A to Z) (Default)
-      - Name (Z to A)
-      - Price (low to high
-      - Price (high to low)
     - Click on Price (high to low)
   - Test Data:
     - Test valid username: standard_user